11 Easy Ways to Beat plastic pollution

 I remember my mom had separate wrapping napkins for my tiffin in my childhood.
 These days aluminum foils and cling wraps have replaced eco-friendly wrappings.
 Keep small clean napkins for wrapping chapattis, bread, or even wraps.
 These cloths are easily washable and don’t add up to waste too.
 As a substitute one can also opt for beeswax fabric food wrapping or Parchment or wax paper to replace cling wrap.

-5. Brush better
+5. Brush better and beat plastic pollution

 Toothbrushes are one of life’s necessities.
 And dentists advise we change our toothbrushes every three months.
 But just give it a thought what happens to the toothbrush you throw away in the bin.
 Being committed to your dental hygiene doesn’t mean you need to contribute to plastic pollution.
 As a more eco-friendly option, opt for a plastic-free toothbrush and invest in a recyclable/ biodegradable bamboo or wooden toothbrush.
 By choosing this you’ll be looking after yourself and the planet too.